yuzilyu/cse110-SP21-group7/admin/misc/rules.md

     - Schedule before time, be aware of the availablity of fellow teammates
     - Emphasize time management, plan ahead
     - Contribute your part
-    - Show up on time, let your teammates if you can't make it to the meeting
+    - Show up on time, let your teammates know if you can't make it to the meeting
     - Don't hesitate to ask for help
     - Be open to help, be open to others
     - Fair and equal work distribution
     - Take initiatives
 5. Special Team Member Responsibility
     - Read the meeting minutes before the meeting
-    - Make sure you finish your TODO before next meeting
+    - Make sure you finish your TODO before next meeting or the due date whichever comes first
 6. Conflict Resolution
     - Be open to other people's opinion
     - Talk it out